Quercus subsericea

 Quercus subsericea is a tree species in the beech family Fagaceae.
 There are no known subspecies.
 It is placed in subgenus Cerris, section Cyclobalanopsis.

-This oak species is an emergent tropical forest tree, growing up to 52 m. tall and 0.86 m. dbh and has been recorded from Malaysia, Indonesia, Philippines (Palawan).
+It is native to western Java, Sumatra, Peninsular Malaysia, and Borneo.This oak species is an emergent tropical forest tree, growing up to 52 m. tall and 0.86 m. dbh It grows in submontane and lower montane forests from 850 to 1,500 metres elevation.

+The species was described by Aimée Antoinette Camus in 1933.